FullStackWithLawrence/aws-rekognition/README.md

 ```

-### Step 5.
-Run the following command to set up EKS and deploy WAS
+### Step 3.
+Run the following command to initialize and build the solution

 The Terraform modules in this repo rely extensively on calls to other third party Terraform modules published and maintained by [AWS](https://registry.terraform.io/namespaces/terraform-aws-modules).
 These modules will be downloaded by Terraform so that these can be executed locally from your computer.
 Noteworth examples of such third party modules include: